vlyubchich/funtimes/README.md

 ## Current GitHub version

+## CRAN version 10.0

 - Added new function `r_crit()` to compute critical values of correlations.
 - In the function `causality_pred()`, added option to turn off automatic lag selection.
+- Removed defunct functions.
+- Removed dependence on the package `Kendall` by adding an internal helper function.

 ## CRAN version 9.1